RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### Nintendo Wii U

-This section is specific to Windows as Cemu is currently only supported on this operating system.
+Cemu is available for Windows and in somewhat experimental form on Linux.

 Recently Cemu added support for the .wua archive format which is much easier to use than the unpacked game format.
 Therefore this is now the recommended approach.
 But both this and the traditional method of adding unpacked games are covered here.